jadilorenzo/obsidian/Story/Story.md

 Alan drew no weapon but continued his confident stride.

 As Alan drew near, the attendant's uniform transformed into geometrical armor.
-It was an artistic hologram of course, and any magnetic scan would have revealed the true surface of the attendants chest.
-Individual multi-mode scanning units were ubiquitous.
-There were thermal cameras,
+It was an artistic hologram of course, and any magnetic scan would have revealed the true surface of the attendant's chest.
+Individual multi-mode scanning units (thermal vision, magnetic vision, sonar vision) were ubiquitous.